Wikkedev/waste-manager/README.md

 I think now I can add or remove any element of the diagram without having to modify its structure.
 My UML so the resulting code is S.O.L.I.D.

+At this time (Sunday 23:00), I have to write the code in the files, create the class with their attributes, their methods, their extends, their implementations, the interfaces, the getter.
+But above all the index.php file to display the requested results.